elb-min-uhh/atom-elearnjs/README.md

-If you want to overwrite specific styles you should check on https://github.com/elb-min-uhh/atom-elearnjs/tree/master/assets/elearnjs/assets/css for the styles used in the HTML file and https://github.com/elb-min-uhh/atom-elearnjs/tree/master/assets/elearnjs/pdfAssets/css for the PDF styles.
+If you want to overwrite specific styles you should check on https://github.com/elb-min-uhh/atom-elearnjs/tree/master/assets/elearnjs/assets/css for the styles used in the HTML file (which is also used for the PDF export) and additionally on https://github.com/elb-min-uhh/atom-elearnjs/tree/master/assets/elearnjs/pdfAssets/css for the overwriting styles only used for PDF exports.

 ### Section with custom name